*disclaimer: that all allegations and issues in this article have been sourced from publicly available information

 Why do we need parties to have racism specific policies?

 Racism seems to be the word that is on everyone’s minds but is never uttered in public.
 There have been positive movements and changes towards being non-racist in this country.
 But being non-racist is not enough.
 Non-racism accepts colour blindness and neutrality (‘I don’t see colour’/’race is not the issue’) which centres on non-discriminatory intentions and assumes racial innocence of people, policies, and ideas (Mapedzahama, 2019).
 It is the passive rejection, non-acceptance, and opposition to behaviours and discourses that are considered racist.
 But we know that this is not enough to address racism in its entirety.
 We know racism is structural, systemic, and pervasive.
 This cannot be solved with just non-racist policies and behaviour.
 It needs proactive action and accountability from policymakers.
-Despite the Stolen Generations happening in the 20th century, the current child protection is labelled as the ‘second stolen generation’ due to the high rates of Aboriginal children being removed from their homes.
+Despite the Stolen Generations happening in the 20th century, the current child protection system is labelled as the ‘second stolen generation’ due to the high rates of Aboriginal children being removed from their homes.
 Despite the White Australia policy ending in 1973, eight in 10 Asian Australians reported discrimination in 2020 and Chinese Australians have repeatedly had to prove their loyalty to Australia.
 Culturally and linguistically diverse (CALD) communities are more likely to face barriers in accessing appropriate service delivery in any form due to a multitude of reasons (Sawrikar and Katz, 2008).

 This is why we need anti-racist policies.
 It is to dismantle the structures and institutions in place that perpetuate and benefit white supremacy.
 It is to restructure them to make them fairer and more equal for the minority and vulnerable.
 Addressing racism means choosing to give up positions of power and white privilege and being accountable and actionable.